FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 ### A Brief Refresher of _Inner_ Products

-Before explaining the outer product, let me first remind you of the basic definition of the dot product -- which I will interchangably refer to as the "inner product" at times [^1].
+Before introducing the outer product, let me first remind you of the basic definition of the dot product -- which I will interchangeably refer to as the "inner product" at times [^1].

 #### Vector Dot Products